Waveney Valley line: History

 Early services on the line were worked by the company's only locomotive named Perseverance.
 This was a 2-2-2T locomotive built by Sharp Stewart and Co (Manchester).
 It did not perform particularly well and was rebuilt by the GER in 1864 as a 2-4-0T.
-Withdrawal was 1880/1 and the locomotive was broken up in November 1881.
+Withdrawal was in 1880/1 and the locomotive was broken up in November 1881.

 Some old pictures show the following classes of engine that worked over the route: